sushmitha1603/Devopscheck2/README.md

-Devops Project done by sushmitha with automation tasks
+Devops Project done by sushmitha with finaln automation tasks